-For 45 years Susanna Starr has been an integral part of the Taos’ artist scene.
-Her shop, Starr Interiors carries the largest collection of high quality, hand-loomed 100% wool Zapotec Indian rugs, wall hangings and pillows found anywhere in the world.
+For 45 years, Susanna Starr has been an integral part of the Taos’ artist scene.
+Her shop, Starr Interiors, carries the largest collection of high-quality, hand-loomed 100% wool Zapotec Indian rugs, wall hangings, and pillows found anywhere in the world.

 Starr felt an immediate connection to the friendly villagers and their magnificent hand-woven quality products.

 Colors are mixed by hand in a time-honored manner using natural elements or their own organic dyes.
 From woolen skeins of varied colors, double harness or flat looms produce immensely tight, completely reversible heirlooms.
-These stunning and enduring pieces of art maintain their shape, color and quality over time.
+These stunning and enduring pieces of art maintain their shape, color, and quality over time.

-Natural colors for the wool dyes include marigolds for orange and yellow, lichen for greens, pecan shells and bark for brown and mesquite for black.
-Traditional designs are based on Pre-Hispanic geometric patterns seen at ancient Zapotec archaeological sites and ruins.
+Natural colors for the wool dyes include marigolds for orange and yellow, lichen for greens, pecan shells and bark for brown, and mesquite for black.
+Traditional designs are based on pre-Hispanic geometric patterns seen at ancient Zapotec archaeological sites and ruins.

-Leah’s mother was a custom knitter and as a child Leah learned the techniques of weaving.
-On their colorful, flower and fountain-filled outdoor patio, Leah provided a demonstration of weaving on a flat loom.
+Leah’s mother was a custom knitter, and as a child, Leah learned the techniques of weaving.
+On their colorful, flower, and fountain-filled outdoor patio, Leah provided a demonstration of weaving on a flat loom.
 Unbelievably, she explained that even with all their experience, it could take the Oaxacan artisans three to four months or more to complete just one 4-foot-by-6-foot rug from dying the wool to its finish on the loom.

 After hearing the story of how Susanna Starr’s gallery came to be and her tales about her and John’s time with the Zapotecan families, a quote came to mind by Author Anita Morjanni.
 She says “In the tapestry of life, we’re all connected.
 Each one of us is a gift to those around us helping each other be who we are, weaving a perfect picture together.”